Chicago Sun Times Interviews Dani Johnson

 I also encourage you to get your hands on my FREE eBook, “First Steps To Wealth”… packed with strategies to help you in every area of your life, including specific, step-by-step instructions to help you get (and stay) out of debt!

-If you’re Person #3, and dead-serious about digging yourself OUT of that grave of debt, here are three items for your “to-do” list today:
+If you’re Person #3, and dead-serious about digging yourself OUT of that grave of debt, here are two items for your “to-do” list today:

 My friend, I know debt hurts.
 I know, because I once was there, myself.
 But I also know how amazing it feels to be totally FREE from debt!
 There is nothing like the rush of complete financial independence.
 Imagine not being afraid to open the bills in the mail… imagine not having to avoid the calls from the debt collectors… imagine the peace of knowing you are financially secure… and I want ALL that for you!